HemantGangwar/appManagement/README.md

 ![image](https://user-images.githubusercontent.com/38517925/86527948-5f983e80-bec1-11ea-9be7-03a6cc7792c8.png)

-# appManagent - For application Management on Nix servers
+# appManagement - For application Management on Nix servers

 This **Ansible** playbook is meant to do following tasks on EL6/EL7 onwards systems: